Maia-jp/GeneticMaze/README.md

-### Genetic Maze
+# Genetic Maze

 Can machines learn? if so, how much processing power is needed?
 Seeking to demonstrate the answers to these questions, I developed the Genetic Maze project.
-A program that allows you to demonstrate the learning power of a machine in a simple problem: getting from one end to the other of a "maze".
-Learning is done through a concept known with a genetic algorithm.
+A program that uses the concept of *Genetic Algorithm* to make a machine learn to perform a specific task: *Transpose a maze*

-### What is a genetic algorithm?
-In short, a genetic algorithm (aka GA) simulates natural selection to solve an optimization problem.
-For this purpose, several organisms are created, in our case "red" cells.
-Each red cell receives a gene, which is nothing more than a series of instructions on how to move through the maze.
-The cells are grouped in generations that live for a certain time, at the end of life the best, that is, those that came closest to a solution are chosen to pass their genes on to the next generation (their children)
-In this way, each generation approaches a solution: and thus a population of simulated individuals learns to solve a certain problem.
+## Getting Started

+The instructions here will make the project run on your machine.
+For more code and development information check the documentation folders as well as the *\detailInfo.html* file

+### Prerequisites

+An average computer and a browser

-### Installation
+### Installing
-Should such a program use a lot of power then?
-The answer is no. This program made in javascript can be run on any PC with minimum requirements such as a connection to the internet and a browser

-To execute it just download the folder and open the file "main.html" preferably with Google Chrome
+The program was made entirely using pure javascript (including some graphic libraries listed below) so to run it just download the entire folder and open the file *'main.html'*

-### More info
-For more information, access the detailInfo.html file

-by Joao Pedro Maia
+By default this file will open a page in your default browser, from there you can generate a maze (or create your own) for the cells to try to transpose.
+I recommend using Google Chrome for the app.

+### Changing some parameters
+If you want to be able to change some features of the program, such as the cell learning rate, mutation ratio and a number of other things.
+All settings are found in the *\ scripts \ config.js file*

+This is an example of a parameter:

+    'lineSize': 0.3,  //Size of the line dividing the cells of the grid || Default is 0.3 To change it, just change the value after the colon, in this case it would be 0.3 All parameters have their Default value and a description

+## Libraries used in this project

+* [P5.js]([https://p5js.org/](https://p5js.org/)) - Used in the graphic part to draw various elements
+* [Chart.js]([https://www.chartjs.org/](https://www.chartjs.org/)) - Using to render the charts

+## Author

+* **João P Maia** - *the complete program*

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details